United States of America

 Go Cageless Shark Diving

-In Oahu, Hawaii, a 'One Ocean Diving' will take you free diving with sharks!
-It's a once in a lifetime experiance, and will cost you around $150.
+In Oahu, Hawaii, 'One Ocean Diving' will take you free diving with sharks!
+It's a once in a lifetime experience, and will cost you around $150.
 Don't worry, it's safe!

 Have a Philly Cheesesteak

 Arguably the tastiest thing you can eat in the USA!
-You'll get the best cheesesteaks in their native Philidelphia, and everyone has different opinions on who serves the best.
+You'll get the best cheesesteaks in their native Philidelphia, and everyone has different opinions on what the best joint is.

 Yellowstone – PXhere